hardenedpenguin/supermon-ng/README.md

 ### 🔧 Configuration Change Handling

+#### Conservative Update Approach

+The update system uses a **conservative approach** that prioritizes data preservation:

+**Critical Files (ALWAYS Preserved):**
+- Your `allmon.ini`, `authusers.inc`, `authini.inc`, `favorites.ini`, `privatenodes.txt`, `controlpanel.ini`, `.htpasswd`, and `astdb.txt` are **NEVER** replaced
+- These files contain your actual node configurations, user accounts, and system data
+- They are preserved regardless of whether they match the tarball templates

+**Configuration Change Detection:**
+- Only checks for new system variables in `common.inc` (core system changes)
+- Does NOT compare user-specific files against templates
+- Only flags changes when new configuration variables are added to the core system

 #### When No Configuration Changes Are Detected

 If the update script detects no configuration changes:

 ```
-✅ User configurations preserved (no changes detected)
+✅ No significant configuration changes detected.
+✅ All user configuration files will be preserved.
 ```

 **What this means:**
-- All your user_files are completely preserved
+- All your critical files are completely preserved
 - No manual configuration work needed
 - Your customizations remain intact
 - Update is complete and ready to use

 #### When Configuration Changes Are Detected

-If configuration changes are found:
+If new system variables are found in `common.inc`:

 ```
+⚠️ Configuration changes detected in core system files.
+✅ Critical user files (allmon.ini, authusers.inc, etc.) will be preserved.
-⚠️ Configuration changes detected.
-User files may need attention.
+⚠️ Configuration changes detected in global.inc
-📁 User files backed up to: /tmp/supermon-ng-backup-20250101_120000/user_files
+📁 Your original global.inc has been backed up to: /tmp/supermon-ng-backup-20250101_120000/user_files

-⚠️ IMPORTANT: Configuration changes detected!
-   Please review your configuration files in /var/www/html/supermon-ng/user_files/
-   Compare with the backup in /tmp/supermon-ng-backup-20250101_120000/user_files
-   Update any new configuration options as needed.
+🔄 Running configuration migration for global.inc...
 ```

 **What this means:**
-- New configuration options may be available
+- New system configuration options may be available
-- Your original files are safely backed up
+- Your critical files (allmon.ini, auth files, etc.) are still preserved
-- You should review the new configuration files
-- Compare with your backup to see what changed
+- Only `global.inc` may be updated with new system variables
+- The migration system intelligently merges new defaults with your existing values

 **Next steps:**
-1. Review the new configuration files in `/var/www/html/supermon-ng/user_files/`
+1. Your critical files are already preserved - no action needed
-2. Compare with your backup to see what's new
+2. Review `global.inc` to see if any new options were added
-3. Update any new configuration options as needed
-4. Test the web interface to ensure everything works
+3. Test the web interface to ensure everything works
+4. The migration system handles most changes automatically

 ### 🛠️ Manual Update Process (Advanced)